Mikalah Gordon: American Idol

-Post American Idol career
+Post-American Idol career

-Mikalah Gordon returned to American Idol as a host for the pre-show on the fourth-season finale of American Idol, sang during the beginning medley of The Beach Boys' songs and another song with finalist Lindsey Cardinale and Babyface.
+Gordon returned to American Idol as a host for the pre-show on the fourth-season finale of American Idol, sang during the beginning medley of The Beach Boys' songs and another song with finalist Lindsey Cardinale and Babyface.

-Gordon landed a guest-starring role on Fran Drescher's new sitcom, Living with Fran.
-She played Fran's cousin Brianna, a Broadway singer.
+Gordon played Brianna on Living with Fran.
 Following an appearance on the February 24, 2006 episode of The Tyra Banks Show, Tyra Banks hired her as a Tyra Show correspondent.

-Mikalah was a Co-Host of American Idol Extra for the first 2 seasons.
-The show gives a behind the scenes look at American Idol after the taping each week.

-Mikalah appeared on NBC's Identity on April 6, 2007.
-She posed as an "American Idol Finalist."
+Gordon was a co-host of American Idol Extra for the first two seasons.
+On April 6, 2007, Gordon posed as an "American Idol Finalist" on Identity.

-Mikalah played Lila Lee, a country singer on a USO tour in Iraq under the watch of The Unit, CBS's military drama, episode "M.P.s" on October 30, 2007.
+Gordon played Lila Lee, a country singer on a USO tour in Iraq under the watch of The Unit, episode "M.P.s" on October 30, 2007.
 She was at the American Idol season finale visiting David Cook's hometown, cheering and talking to the crowd in 2008 and performed the same activities in Kris Allen's hometown in 2009.

-Gordon currently lives in Los Angeles, California.

-She was a contestant on Gone Country 2, on CMT.
+Gordon lives in Los Angeles, California.
+She was a contestant on the second season of Gone Country.
 During the show, she wrote a song called "You're Ugly When You're Drunk" which she performed in the finale.
 Gordon can now be seen in multiple venues throughout the Los Angeles area weekly, performing standup comedy and singing.

-Gordon released her first single, "Honey," on July 23, 2013.

-Gordon performs in residency at Rose Rabbit Lie, a night club located inside the Cosmopolitan of Las Vegas.
+Gordon released her first single, "Honey", on July 23, 2013.
+Gordon performed in residency at Rose Rabbit Lie, a night club located inside the Cosmopolitan of Las Vegas until 2018.